 Also, you can give them the links to your community page or forums where they can get help depending upon your product/niche.

 The aim of this email is to check on them and help them further if possible in any way.
-Better will be if you ask them to get in touch with you as they have any issues or queries.
+Better will be if you ask them to get in touch with you if they have any issues or queries.

-Caring about the customer, checking-in on them, and asking about how their product is doing for them, makes the brand stand out.
+Caring about the customer, checking in on them, and asking about how their product is doing for them, makes the brand stand out.